soapproject/koikatsu-rate-this/README.md

 # koikatsu-rate-this

 This project is a plugin for Koikatsu that allows users to rate character cards directly from the character creation screen (Maker).
-The plugin adds a "Rate It" checkbox in the right-sidebar.
+The plugin adds a "Rate This" checkbox in the right-sidebar.
 Once toggled, a panel will appear with configurable rating buttons.
 Based on the selected rating, the character card will be automatically moved to a designated folder under \Koikatsu\UserData\chara\female\{RatingType}.

 Key features: